KrishnaPravin/KrishnaPravin.github.io/GoogleTasks/index.md

 A tree view with the list of tasks from your google Tasks application will be available

 ![Tree view of Google Tasks](treeView.png)

-## Privacy Policy

-This extension accesses the user data only during the runtime of VSCode application.
-User data means only the data that is created by the user within the Google Tasks application.
-The accessed user data is directly displayed within the VSCode Editor.
-Also, this data is not persisted in any medium and is not sent or shared to any server or any 3rd party application

 ## Known Issues